-In Upper Primary, our students are encouraged to develop at their own pace and to challenge themselves and realise their full potential.
-We individualise our programs to cater for differing abilities and potential, and through our active learning strategies, students are taught to take ownership of their own learning and reflect on their progress.
+In Upper Primary, our students are encouraged to develop at their own pace and challenge themselves and realise their full potential.
+We individualise our programs to cater for children with differing abilities and potential.
+Through our active learning strategies, students are taught to take ownership of their own learning and reflect on their progress.

 International Primary Curriculum